-UA Board of Regents to discuss plans for the Alaska College of Education, the university budget and other topics at March 1-2 meeting
+UA Board of Regents approves steps toward establishing Alaska College of Education, hears updates on the university budget and Title IX compliance

-The University of Alaska Board of Regents will discuss the proposed framework for establishing the Alaska College of Education and hear an update on the university’s FY19 budget when it meets in Fairbanks March 1-2.
+The University of Alaska Board of Regents approved next steps toward establishing the Alaska College of Education (AKCOE), heard an update on the university’s FY19 budget planning scenarios and reviewed progress on campus Title IX compliance at its March 1-2 meeting in Fairbanks.